afrah10shabbeer/WhatsApp-chat-analysis/README.md

 **Steps:**
 **1) Data Preprocessing:**
--> Reading the chat conversation file.
+Reading the chat conversation file,
--> Parsing and extracting relevant information like date, time, author, and message.
--> Cleaning the data by removing escape sequences, URLs, etc.
--> Storing the data in a structured format, such as a pandas DataFrame.
+Parsing and extracting relevant information like date, time, author, and message, Cleaning the data by removing escape sequences, URLs, etc, Storing the data in a structured format, such as a pandas DataFrame.

 **2)Basic Analysis:**
--> Total number of messages.
+Total number of messages,
--> Total number of media messages (images, videos, etc.).
--> Total number of emojis used.
+Total number of media messages (images, videos, etc.), Total number of emojis used,
--> Total number of URLs shared.
+Total number of URLs shared,
--> Average message length.
+Average message length.

 **3) Detailed Analysis:**
--> Analysis specific to a particular author or participant:
-    Total messages sent by an author.
+_Analysis specific to a particular author or participant like,_ Total messages sent by an author,
-    Average words per message for an author.
+    Average words per message for an author,
-    Total media messages sent by an author.
+    Total media messages sent by an author,
-    Total emojis sent by an author.
+    Total emojis sent by an author,
     Total links shared by an author.
-->Visualizations:
+_Visualisation__
     Pie chart showing emoji usage statistics.
     Word cloud of most frequent words used.